The Healthiest Beers to Drink: A Complete List [Updated 2023]

 Regular and Dark Beers

-If you’re not one for drinking carbonated water that’s slightly yellow in color with a hint of alcohol (read: light beers), worry not.
-If you prefer a little body and flavor, there are some non-light (i.e., “regular”), darker beers that made the cut as well.
+If you’re not one for drinking carbonated water that’s slightly yellow in color with a hint of flavor and alcohol (you know, light beers), you still have a lot of options.
+Perhaps you prefer a little more body.
+If so, there are some “regular,” fuller-flavor, darker beers that made the cut as well.

 Supercharge Your Diet Results with IC-5

-If you’re a bit more of a beer snob (like I am), we have good news for you.
+If you’re a bit more of a beer snob (like many of us), we have good news for you.
 You can still enjoy great-tasting craft beer without packing on the pounds.
 Even more, hop-heavy, flavorful beers may even possess some unique health benefits.

 Like red wine, beer contains health-promoting polyphenols.
 For instance, xanthohumol, the most abundant flavonoid in hops, has been shown to possess powerful antioxidant and anti-inflammatory activity.
 What’s more, xanthohumol has been shown to stimulate the growth of beneficial gut bacteria and inhibit pathogen bacteria, exerting prebiotic-like effects.